shawnbutton/Engineering-training-materials/workbook/quality-payoff.md

 Most often when we see people compromise quality in order to make a deadline, they <em>never go back to fix the debt</em>, which makes it a reckless choice.

-In addition, we feel that people overestimate the time it takes to get to the design payoff line, i.e. when do we start getting payoff from quality.
-Of course it's different for every app, but its our feeling that the payoff happens in <em><strong>a few months</strong></em>, or even sooner.
+In addition, we feel that people overestimate the time it takes to get to the design payoff line, i.e., when do we start getting payoff from quality.
+Of course it's different for every app, but it's our feeling that the payoff happens in <em><strong>a few months</strong></em>, or even sooner.

 Most often the timeframe we should be looking at to optimize return is in the nature of many months, or years.